 Alberta’s carbon levy will reward families, businesses and communities that take steps to lower their emissions.

-The levy will also help diversify our energy industry and create new jobs, while improving opportunities to get our traditional energy products to new markets.
+The levy will also help diversify our energy industry and create new jobs, and is already improving access to new markets and better prices for our traditional energy products.